onyon/node-b2/README.md

 # Interface to BackBlaze B2

-This is a simple interface to the BackBlaze B2 object storage API.
-Right now it has primitive errors and retry methods.
-At a future date a more consistent error interface will be integrated.
-All callback data is returned in (err, data) form.
+This is an interface into the BackBlaze B2 API with a series of helper functions that will allow you to shortcut some calls.

 ### Install